 But human nature is more intractable than ant nature.
 The explosive variations of its phenomena disturb the smooth working out of the laws and forces which have subjugated the White Ant.
 It is at once the safeguard and the glory of mankind that they are easy to lead and hard to drive.

 Churchill wrote this with dictatorships ascendant.
 He always maintained that Hitler could be beaten—long before, and preferably without war.
-Dr. Arnn offers two reasons why he believed this: “1) He must be beaten.
+Why?
+Asked Dr. Arnn.
+Answers: “1) He must be beaten.
 And 2) Hitler’s world is not natural.
 We won’t like it.
 Thus also for every government unrepresentative of the people.
 They pretend to be value-free, but they end up being prey to every petty tyranny that comes along.”

 “The central principle of Civilisation”

-As Chancellor of Bristol University in 1938, Churchill spoke of the word Civilisation [English spellling].
+As Chancellor of Bristol University in 1938, Churchill spoke of the word Civilisation [English spelling].
 The words are beautiful.
 One can read them in ten minutes—posted on our Hillsdale Churchill website.

 There are few words which are used more loosely than the word “Civilisation.”
 What does it mean?
 It means a society based upon the opinions of civilians.
 It means that violence, the rule of warriors and despotic chiefs, the conditions of camps and warfare, of riot and tyranny, give place to parliaments where laws are made, and independent courts of justice in which over long periods those laws are maintained.